-Regardless of whether people call them castles, burgs, Castellanos, or chateaus, these architectural marvels today attract visitors globally.
+Whether people call them castles, burgs, Castellanos, or chateaus, these architectural marvels today attract visitors globally.
 People are curious to glimpse what life was like when royal inhabitants called these beautiful castles their protective homes.

 1. Bodiam Castle, UK

 A royal knight built Bodiam, a textbook-style castle with a moat, in 1385.
 Since then, its nine ancient towers have continually stood guard over the valley between Sussex and Bodiam.
 Today, visitors to Bodiam enter across a wooden bridge in the place that once held a drawbridge and past the original wooden portcullis in the gatehouse, a rare find in a castle as ancient as Bodiam.
-Inside, visitors can explore the castle’s Medieval details like the open courtyard and narrow windows perfect for shooting defensive arrows.
+Visitors can explore the castle’s Medieval details, like the open courtyard and narrow windows perfect for shooting defensive arrows.
 Still, the ruins only leave clues to Bodiam Castle’s storied past.

 2. Chapultepec Castle, Mexico City, Mexico